brandensherman/reacto/palindrome-check.md

 ### Time Complexity: **O(n)**

-- We must loop through the string n/2 times in order to return false.
+- The amount of times we loop through the string grows directly with our input size.

 ### Space Complexity: **O(1)**

-- We create a constant number of new variables (first and last) to solve the problem
+- We create a constant number of new variables (first and last) to solve the problem.

 ## Recursive Solution

 ### Approach

 Check the length of the string.
 If it is <= 1 characters, return true.
 If not, check if the first and last characters of the string match.
 If they do not, return false.
-If they match, slice them off the string and recurse.
+If they match, slice them off the string and call the function recursively.

 ### Code